mhweiner/pgsmith/README.md

 **🔐 Safe and Convenient**
 - Automatically numbers placeholders (`$1`, `$2`, …) to prevent SQL injection.
-- Handles arrays via `??` for `IN (...)` clauses.
-- Take advantage of parameterized queries for better performance.
+- Easily Take advantage of parameterized queries and prepared statements for better performance.

 **🧰 Flexible Builder API**
 - Dynamically construct queries with conditionals or loops.